 - 3.1 The Council is aware that the hospitality and leisure industry in the Borough is a major contributor to the economy, attracts tourists and visitors, enlivens towns and communities, and is a major source of employment.
-Whilst alcohol plays a big part in the social and recreational activities of many people living within and visiting the Borough, alcohol misuse can sometimes cause problems within our towns and communities. - 3.2 The total annual cost to society of alcohol-related harm is estimated to be £21bn with the most recent estimate of the annual cost to Wirral standing at £127m (Wirral JSNA, Alcohol Chapter).
-Alcohol-specific and alcohol-related hospital admissions in Wirral are above national and regional rates and have been increasing over the past decade.
-These admission rates correlate with deprivation in the borough.
-Trauma and Injury (TIIG) data tells us_half of all assault attendees at Arrowe Park are linked to alcohol.
-Peaks in domestic violence have been associated with periods of increased alcohol consumption in Wirral and overall, alcohol has been shown to have an all too common role in domestic violence other violence and crime in general in the borough. - 3.3 A key part of addressing alcohol harm has been through promotional campaigns such as 'Drink Less, Enjoy More' which have enabled Public Health and Licensing to work more closely together. - 3.4 Alcohol is everybody's business.
+Whilst alcohol plays a big part in the social and recreational activities of many people living within and visiting the Borough, alcohol misuse can sometimes cause problems within our towns and communities. - 3.2 The Licensing Authority recognises that alcohol is everybody's business.
 It is a crosscutting issue that concerns the health and wellbeing of our residents, the safety of our communities, and the future success of our town centres and their night-time economies.